 - If the estate passes to the deceased’s spouse or civil partner, a charity, or a community amateur sports club

 - If the estate has a value below the inheritance tax threshold of £325,000

 You must pay inheritance tax on a person’s estate if this is worth more than £325,000.
-If the property is left to children or grandchildren, including adopted, foster, or stepchildren, this rises to £475,000.
+If the property is left to children or grandchildren, including adopted, foster, or stepchildren, this can rise to £500,000.
 This threshold only applies if the person’s estate is worth less than £2 million.

 Who pays inheritance tax?

 People that are executors or administrators of the will have to arrange the payment of Inheritance tax.
 They can use funds from the estate to make this payment.

 What is the inheritance tax threshold?

 The current standard Inheritance tax rate is 40% and only charged on the part of the estate that is above the inheritance tax threshold.

 If 10% or more of the estate is left to charity in the deceased person’s will, inheritance tax can be reduced to 36% on some assets.

 The short answer is yes, and this is something many people who inherit a property consider.
 As we mentioned above, if the property you have inherited will be a second property in addition to your main home, you will need to declare this to HMRC and pay inheritance tax.